top of page

 My personal experiences with natural disasters as a child in Texas as well as a greenhorn reporter in South Florida shape the way I think about crisis communication as well as how I apply that understanding to my teaching and research.

-I am an assistant professor in the Department of Media and Communication at East Tennessee State University in the Appalachian Highlands region of Tennessee.
-I hold a doctorate of philosophy from the University of Missouri School of Journalism.
-I also serve as an advisor to Overlooked in Appalachia (Overlookedinappalachia.org).
-I currently serve as the head of the AEJMC Commission on the Status of Women and a member of the AEJMC Board of Directors.
+I am the former publisher of Overlooked in Appalachia (Overlookedinappalachia.org).
+I served as the head of the AEJMC Commission on the Status of Women and a member of the AEJMC Board of Directors from 2023-2024.

 bottom of page